The Erasmus+ Program

 Also, you can find more information at the European Agency for Development in Special Needs Education.

 If you are interested in university studies abroad or in doing an internship within the scope of the Erasmus+ program, please contact Department 22: Global Studies within the Division II - International Office of the University of Stuttgart.
 The most important information is conveyed at the International Center (IZ) as part of the group advising session for Europe.
-At the International Office, Ms. Katja Schuster will be at your disposal if you have questions about the Erasmus+ Europe program line, and Ms. Britta Goertz will provide information about the Erasmus+ Worldwide program line.
+At the International Office, the institutional coordination and program coordination Erasmus+ Europe will be at your disposal if you have questions about the Erasmus+ Europe program line, and Ms. Britta Goertz will provide information about the Erasmus+ Worldwide program line.

 The subject-specific and organizational advice as well as the application for a place in the Erasmus+ program is handled by the Erasmus Departmental Coordinators.
 They also provide information on the areas of specialization at the individual partner universities, the prerequisites for the department’s recognition of study achievements abroad, application modalities and deadlines, and the selection criteria.